Skip to content

 • Autonomy is gated by evaluations and budgets.

-A diagram helps here because the model vs harness distinction changes how evidence moves through the loop.
-Focus on two points: where the trace is recorded, and where it is used to decide the next plan.
+A diagram makes the evidence path explicit; focus on where the trace is recorded, and where it is later used to choose the next plan.

 flowchart TB P["Plan<br/>(spec + intent)"] A["Act<br/>(propose patch)"] T["Tools<br/>(apply + run)"] V["Verify<br/>(evals/CI)"] D{"Checks pass?"} S["Stop<br/>(ship/merge)"] X["Attribute<br/>(root cause)"] TR[("Trace (record)")] P --> A A --> T T --> V V --> D D -- yes --> S D -- no --> X X --> P A -. record .-> TR T -. record .-> TR V -. record .-> TR X -. use .-> TR